| EU REACH: Latest Updates Summary | NO.15/2009 |

 |

-The European Chemical Agency has announced a summary of the contents of REACH, providing registrants with important instructions on how to activate the substance information exchange platform.
-The Substance Information Exchange Platform plays a key role in the REACH regulations, and the European Chemical Agency hopes that the platform will try to ensure that the platform can successfully share and evaluate information and prepare relevant common parts required for registration.
-In addition, the substance information exchange platforms are independent and are not owned by the European Chemical Agency.
+The European Chemicals Agency (ECHA) has published a REACH content summary statement, providing registrants with important instructions on how to launch a material information exchange platform.
+This platform plays a crucial role in the REACH regulations, and ECHA hopes it will ensure the successful sharing and evaluation of data and the preparation of common components required for registration.
+Furthermore, material information exchange platforms are independent and not owned by ECHA.

-If your company has completed pre-registration and is willing to register, please join some appropriate substance information exchange platforms as soon as possible.
-This is a very important procedure.
-The registration deadline is getting closer and closer.
-This date has been set in the REACH regulations and the European Chemical Agency does not have any authority to change it.
-If your company fails to complete a valid registration before the deadline, the production or import will be terminated.
-SGS Group is currently able to provide sole representative (OR) services, substance of very high concern testing (SVHC Testing), material safety data sheet production (SDS creation), chemical testing (physical and chemical properties, toxicity, environmental toxicity) , pre-registration related services, registration related services, and REACH education and training.
-If you want to know more details, please feel free to send us a letter or call our staff.
+If your company has already completed pre-registration and intends to register, please participate in appropriate substance information exchange platforms as soon as possible; this is a crucial procedure.
+The registration deadline is fast approaching, and this date is stipulated in the REACH Regulation; the European Chemicals Agency has no authority to change it.
+If your company fails to complete valid registration before the deadline, production or import will be terminated.
+SGS Group currently provides Sole Representative (OR) services, SVHC testing, SDS creation, chemical testing (physicochemical properties, toxicology, environmental toxicology), pre-registration related services, registration related services, and REACH training.
+For more information, please feel free to contact us by letter or phone.

 source